kelvinngaming/DD-windows-svr-2025-GCP/README.md

  Username : Administrator
  Password: Qwerty@1@2@3

 9. Note: This windows are not activated !
+Please get the Genuine Key from microsoft

 10. Credits thanks to teddysun for the wondefull InstallNET.sh script and vhd file from me.